 It is not possible to write a blog if the web is disturbing.
 You won’t be able to concentrate on your text while scrolling through Facebook, so don’t let even your work on social media be an excuse to be always online.

 I also started to cut down my duties.
-I left some volunteer work and began to think different business logics to be able to earn my income in less hours than before.
+I left some volunteer work and began to think about different business logics to be able to earn my income in fewer hours than before.

-I went back to school to get a diploma on a new field and launched a new company.
+I went back to school to get a diploma in a new field and launched a new company.

-Unfortunately that business didn’t develop the way I expected and I needed to let that go.
+Unfortunately, that business didn’t develop the way I expected, and I had to let that go.

 – The skill I had just learned: don’t get stuck on something that only causes you more stress and won’t bring you any joy.

-I just returned from a five week trip trekking on the mountains in Balkan.
+I just returned from a five-week trip trekking in the mountains in the Balkans.

 I had limited my web access to a very short time daily and noticed already after a few days the relief.

-My blood pressure was stabilizing, I slept very well, all the symptoms that I have had for couple of years, caused by troubles in my work, were gone.
+My blood pressure was stabilizing, I slept very well, and all the symptoms that I had for a couple of years, caused by troubles in my work, were gone.

 Back to business, back to stress

-Unfortunately I noticed it also in reverse: I returned back to my home office this weekend and after a first work day in Monday, started handling things related to that unsuccessful business I haven’t still been able to get rid off, even a year after leaving.
+Unfortunately, I noticed it also in reverse: I returned to my home office this weekend and after a first work day on Monday, started handling things related to that unsuccessful business I haven’t still been able to get rid of, even a year after leaving.
 I again lost my sleep and got physical symptoms.

-With my minimalism blog I want to share my thoughts to help you to think what is meaningful in your life.
+With my minimalism blog, I want to share my thoughts to help you think about what is meaningful in your life.
 To find ways to move towards your dream life.

 To find those things that are really valuable in your life.

-To draw a map of your future life and to find your path onto it.
+To draw a map of your future life and to find your path into it.

 Less is more in work too

-I have published this blog more than a year, but I mostly write in my native language Finnish, so this is sort of my (not so short) introduction in English.
+I have published this blog for more than a year, but I mostly write in my native language, Finnish, so this is sort of my (not so short) introduction in English.

 But I will not return to a 100-hour work week.

-Please feel welcome to share your thoughts and comment my blog.
+Please feel welcome to share your thoughts and comment on my blog.

-You can also follow my blog in Facebook where I also share interesting articles from other bloggers.
+You can also follow my blog on Facebook or Instagram.